 CRUD Index

-method of your CRUD class defines what the table overview of all models looks like and adds optional
+The index method of your CRUD class defines what the table overview of all models looks like and adds optional

 predefined filters to the table view.
-The method receives a Davesweb\Dashboard\Services\Table
+The method receives a Davesweb\Dashboard\Services\Table object as its only

-parameter and it must return nothing (void
+parameter and it must return nothing (void).

 <?php